futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 ## Uploading file(s) with additional JSON payload
 ### Upload single file and payload
-Use the *FormFileWithPayload* type to upload a file and a JSON payload
+Use the *FormFileWithPayload* type to upload a single file and a JSON payload

 ```csharp
     private static Task<Results<Ok<FileDetailsWithPayloadDto>, BadRequest<ProblemDetails>>> UploadWithPayloadHandler(HttpContext context, FormFileWithPayload<PayloadDto> fileWithPayload)